Taren810/Engravings/README.md

 - Engravings and Paintings Images:
     - Ankh;
     - Bird;
-    - Short Bolas Horns;                                                | What are these?
-The mod originally was inspired by the
+    - Short Bolas Horns;
-    - Long Bolas Horns:                                                 |   MTG plane "Amonkhet", so now there is a reference to
+    - Long Bolas Horns:
-        - Bottom part of the Horns                                      |   Nicol Bolas!
+        - Bottom part of the Horns
-        - Intermediate part of the Horns                                |
+        - Intermediate part of the Horns
-        - Extremity of the Horns                                        |
+        - Extremity of the Horns
-        - The curve of the Horns, centrated                             |
+        - The curve of the Horns, centrated
-        - The curve of the Horns, a moved to the bottom of the face     |
+        - The curve of the Horns, a moved to the bottom of the face
-    - Slaves:                                                           |
+    - Slaves:
-        - Slaves dragging a block;                                      |
+        - Slaves dragging a block;
-        - Slaves;                                                       |
+        - Slaves;
-        - Slaves with a building;                                       |
+        - Slaves with a building;
     - Cactus;
     - Cat;
     - Crocodile;